We can suggest walking routes to suit your preferences…

-Walking holidays with Wild about AfricaWandering through Africa's remote wilderness areas is an extraordinary experience.
-Wild about Africa's simple and luxury camping safaris to Namibia and Botswana are specifically designed for small groups, and some include superb walking.
-Please click on the following link to see ideas for small group walking holidays.
+Walking holidays with Wild about AfricaWild about Africa offers both simple and luxury camping safaris in Botswana, Namibia, Tanzania and Zambia.
+These are designed for small groups, and some options include some superb walking.
+Click on the following link to see ideas for small group walking holidays.

 Walking in KenyaIdeas for walking in Kenya

-Walking in Ideas for walking in Malawi
+Walking in Malawi

-The walking in Namibia is fantastic - everything's possible, from gentle wanders to challenging hikes, and a walk through the Namib's red desert dunes exposes one of the country's most stunning landscapes!
-Many camps are surrounded by superb walking trails, to explore on your own or with an expert guide; some take a few hours, others last for days.Ideas for walking in Namibia
+The walking in Namibia is fantastic - from gentle wanders to challenging hikes.
+Many camps are surrounded by superb walking trails to explore on your own or with an expert guide; some take a few hours, others last for days.
+Overall, we think Namibia is a top destination for walking in Africa.Ideas for walking in Namibia

-Walking in Ideas for walking in Rwanda
+Walking in Rwanda

-Walking in Ideas for walking in Seychelles
+Walking in SeychellesIdeas for walking in Seychelles

-Walking in Ideas for walking in South Africa
+Walking in South AfricaIdeas for walking in South Africa

 In Tanzania, the walking is especially good in the area surrounding Ngorongoro Crater, ranging from self-guided walks around coffee farms to guided forest walks.
 Experienced walkers can enjoy strenuous but stunning walks up to the crater rim, as offered by Gibb's Farm.Ideas for walking in Tanzania